ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

 ----------------------

 .. note::
-   Ray Client has architectural limitations and may not work as expected when using Ray for ML workloads -- for example, when used with Ray Tune or Ray Train.
+   Ray Client has architectural limitations and may not work as expected when using Ray for ML workloads (like Ray Tune or Ray Train).
 Use :ref:`Ray Jobs API<jobs-overview>` for interactive development on ML projects.

 Ray Client can be used when you want to connect an interactive Python shell to a **remote** cluster.